mbarrenechea/practice/README.md

-# talks
+# Practice
-Repository with all example code of the differents talks/Workshops of Vizzuality
+Repository with all example code of the differents Practice/Workshops of Vizzuality